joshmaxsilverman/joshmaxsilverman.github.io/_posts/2023-02-11-improbable-sky.md

 ![](/img/2023-02-11-improbable-stars.png){:width="450 px" class="image-centered"}

-plotting the intersection, we find that the likelihood of a plan matches the likelihood of a star when $\theta \approx 0.10563$ or about $6.05$ degrees above the horizon.
+plotting the intersection, we find that the likelihood of an airplane matches the likelihood of a star when $\theta \approx 0.10563$ or about $6.05$ degrees above the horizon.

 <br>